top of page

 Animals can suffer from many of the same diseases as humans do, including cancer, heart disease, epilepsy and microbial diseases.
 Animal research is key in finding treatments for these diseases that benefit humans and animals alike.

-Some of the Benefits to Animals
+Some of the benefits to animals

 Animal research helps understand biological mechanisms in different mammals in health and disease.
 The genetic, cellular and chemical processes that are the same from mice to dogs to pigs to humans allow findings from animal research to help develop treatments for humans and animals alike.